Hearing Instrument Dispensing

 Pay by credit card (Visa or Mastercard) in the portal.

-If you have already paid a first registration fee for RAUD registration, you will be required to pay a reduced, second registration fee for your RHIP registration; otherwise, you will be required to pay a first registration fee.
-Upon approval of your application for registration, fees for first, second (if applicable), and third (if applicable) registration fees are payable – see the CHCPBC Fee Schedule.
+If you have already paid a first licence fee for audiology registration, you will be required to pay a reduced, second registration fee for your HIP registration; otherwise, you will be required to pay a first licence fee.
+Upon approval of your application for licensure, fees for first, second (if applicable), and third (if applicable) licences are payable – see the CHCPBC Fee Schedule.

 Pay by credit card (Visa or Mastercard) in the portal.